internaloha/documentation/docs/developers/scrapers/running.md

 You must run each scraper that requires attended mode individually.
 Use the following command:

 ```
-$ npm run scrapers <name> [dev|production] open
+$ npm run scrapers <name> dev open
 ```

-You can choose `dev` or `production`, but you must run the scraper in `open` mode so you can respond to recaptchas or other requests for human interaction.
+You must run the scraper in `open` mode so you can respond to recaptchas or other requests for human interaction.